On the 29 October is national holiday in Turkey. So cheers and let’s start the day with a Turkish Coffee.

 - Then take the Cezve* off the heat, wait a few seconds.
 Then put it back on the heat for 2 more times.

-- Afterwards pour the mocha without filtering the coffee grounds into pre-heated cups* and serve.
+- Afterwards pour the Turkish Coffee without filtering the coffee grounds into pre-heated cups* and serve.

 - A small candy such as chocolate, baklava or Turkish Delight is often served.